Bob Edwards (politician): Early life

-In the Spanish Civil War, he led the ILP Contingent in the Workers' Party of Marxist Unification (POUM) on the Aragon front.
+In the Spanish Civil War, Edwards led the ILP Contingent in the Workers' Party of Marxist Unification (POUM) on the Aragon front.
 They left Spain in May 1937.

 Edwards was a leading member of the ILP after it split from the Labour Party in the 1930 and 1940s, serving as the party's Chairman from 1943 to 1948.

 Between 1947 and 1971, he was the General Secretary of the Chemical Workers' Union, and was also a member of the Transport and General Workers' Union.

-Soviet links
+Soviet espionage

-Edwards was the recipient of the Order of the People's Friendship from the Soviet Union.
-Former KGB officer, Oleg Gordievsky, who defected to the UK in 1985, claimed that Edwards had been a KGB agent for many years.
+Edwards was secretly the recipient of the Order of the People's Friendship from the Soviet Union, the third-highest Soviet medal, which was shown to him in Brussels by Leonid Zaitsev, the KGB resident (or rezident), at Copenhagen.
+Former KGB officer, Oleg Gordievsky, who defected to the UK in 1985, stated that Edwards had been a KGB agent for many years.
+Edwards had met Stalin and Trotsky while leading a youth delegation to the USSR in 1926.
+He became a "fully-paid-up KGB agent" providing "high-grade secrets", with MI5 stating that he "would have passed on all he could get hold of".

 Parliamentary career

 As an ILP candidate, Edwards unsuccessfully contested Chorley at the 1935 general election, and Stretford at a by-election in 1939 and the Newport by-election in 1945 (where he won 45.5% of the votes).

 He was elected as Labour Co-operative MP for Bilston in the 1955 general election.
 The constituency was abolished in 1974, so in the February 1974 election, he stood successfully for Wolverhampton South East which covers a similar area.
-In 1983, when then 78, he became the oldest sitting British MP.
+In 1983, then 78, he became the oldest sitting MP.

-Edwards stood down aged 82 in 1987 and was succeeded by Dennis Turner.
-The former Labour Party leader Michael Foot became the oldest sitting British MP after Edwards' retirement.
+Edwards stood down in 1987 aged 82, and was succeeded by Dennis Turner.
+The former Labour Party leader Michael Foot became the oldest sitting MP after Edwards' retirement.